mehmetc/solis/README.md

 |skill|field teacher is skilled in|1| | |t:Skill|

 ##### Student
-Inherits all fields from Person and adds extra property "age"
+Inherits all fields from Person and adds extra property "age" an extra tab with the extra properties must exist

 | Name | Description | Min | Max | sameAs | datatype |
 |---|---|---|---|---|---|